Esther Matiko

 Esther Matiko (born November 24, 1976) is a Tanzanian politician.
 She is from the opposition Chama cha Demokrasia na Maendeleo CHADEMA party.
 She was a Member of Parliament for Tarime Urban.
 Since 2020 she is serving under women special seat member.

 Background and education

-Matiko was born on November 24, 1976 at KIONGERA village Eastern Tarime.
-She joined at Kiongera primary school in 1985 for her primary education, then joined at Mwema secondary in 1992 and finished her secondary schooling in A-level at Nganza High School in 1998.
+Matiko was born on November 24, 1976, at KIONGERA village Eastern Tarime.
+She joined Kiongera primary school in 1985 for her primary education, then Mwema secondary in 1992 and finished her secondary schooling in A-level at Nganza High School in 1998.
 She received her Bachelors of Science in Home Economics and Nutrition from the Sokoine University of Agriculture in 2002.
 In 2005, she completed her MBA from the University of Dar es Salaam.
 Between 2000 and 2006, she worked for a number of private companies.
 She was a lecturer at the University of Dar es Salaam between 2006 and 2016.

 Political career

 Matiko has served as the Treasurer of CHADEMA's women wing BAWACHA since 2009.

 Matiko was appointed an MP in 2010 to a special seat reserved for women.
 In the 10th Parliament of Tanzania (2010-2015), she served on the public organization accounts and the public accounts committees in succession.